SteeltoeOSS/Documentation/docs/articles/releases/steeltoe-4-0-0-rc1.md

 ## Production-Ready and Supported

-Although this release is labeled a "release candidate", Steeltoe 4.0.0 RC1 reflects our intent for the final 4.0.0 release and is classified as a go-live release so that you can use it in production environments.
+Although this release is labeled a "release candidate", Steeltoe 4.0.0 RC1 reflects our intent for the final 4.0.0 release and is classified as a go-live release, allowing you to use it in production environments.
 It has passed our full suite of automated and manual tests, including cross-platform and integration scenarios.

 We do not expect further breaking changes before GA.